ariannamethod/iamGrokky/README.md

 2. Run the server: `python server.py`
 3. Talk to your bot and try `/search cats` to hit the example plugin.

+### Commands page

+Visit [http://localhost:8000/commands](http://localhost:8000/commands) to see a list of all loaded plugin commands.

 ### Why Grokky is different

 The AI entity mixes several engines.
 Grok 1 handles local inference while remote